someengineering/resoto.com/blog/2022/05-14-resotonotebook/index.md

 ---
 authors: [nikita]
-tags: [notebook, visualization]
+tags: [jupiter, visualization]
 ---

-# Resotonotebook
+# Resoto meets jupiter notebooks

 Recenty we released resotonotebook, a library to visualize and and explore the Resoto graph interactively, designed to be used together with jupyter notebooks.

 It is similar to resotoshell in a sense that you can execute your queries one by one, but, unlike resotoshell, the results are returned as [pandas](https://pandas.pydata.org/docs/user_guide/10min.html) dataframes, and you can use python too!
 This gives you much more flexibility for further filtering, aggregation, visualization and much more.

 Let me take you for a tour: